FAQ

 Q: Can you tell me what are my chances to be accepted to your lab/the Psychology graduate program/the Neuroscience graduate program, based on my CV and statement of interests?

-A: No. We have an admissions committee and all decisions are made after all applicants have formally applied to the different programs (see links above).
+A: No. We have an admissions process and all decisions are made after all applicants have formally applied to the different programs (see links above).
 If you wish to be considered for one of the graduate programs, please apply.
-If you are applying and are specifically interested in working in our lab, please do send me an email to introduce yourself, so I can make note of your application when the time comes to review these and make decisions.
-You should also mention this interest in your research statement, so that your application is flagged for my attention.
-You are also welcome to email with questions about the lab etc. (other than “what are my chances of getting accepted”, as I unfortunately do not have the information on which to base an answer to this question).
+If you are applying and are specifically interested in working in our lab, please mention this interest in your research statement, so that your application is flagged for my attention.
+Please note that in your application, you are asked to specify up to three faculty you would like to work with.
+We consider what you write there as an ordered list.
+Note: You do not have to email me in advance, though you can do that if you are so inclined.
+I will probably not answer in detail.
+Also, for equity reasons, I cannot meet with any candidate (on zoom or otherwise) before the formal admissions process starts.

 Q: If I were to be accepted, can you provide funding for my studies?